rfl-urbaniak/coherence/index.md

 ### Brief description

+This is a short manual for the coherence calculations of various measures of coherence discussed in our paper with [Alicja Kowalewska](https://www.cmu.edu/dietrich/philosophy/people/phd/alicja-kowalewska.html), published in *AI & Law*.

 - scripts containing definitions of functions calculating various coherence measures are in the folder [measures](https://github.com/rfl-urbaniak/coherence/tree/master/code/measures).
 - a bunch of wrappers we use are defined in scripts to be found in the [utils](https://github.com/rfl-urbaniak/coherence/tree/master/code/utils) folder.